African Parks’ Conservation Strategy: Securing the Foundation of Africa’s Protected Area Network Building for Scaled Impact

 – Peter Fearnhead, CEO of African Parks

-If we are to safeguard the natural systems that sustain all life on Earth, we need a strategy to guide biodiversity conservation.
 In 2019, the Global Deal for Nature highlighted the need for at least 30% of terrestrial and marine areas to be protected if we are to conserve the planet’s biodiversity, secure essential ecosystem services and prevent the catastrophic consequences of a changing climate.
-This is a remarkable vision, and the strategies towards achieving this will vary across the world.
-In Africa a pragmatic roadmap to achieve this vision is needed.
+This is a remarkable vision, and strategies to achieve it will differ across regions.
+In Africa, a pragmatic roadmap to achieve this vision is needed.

 The World Database of Protected Areas (WDPA) identifies over 8,000 formally registered protected areas in Africa.
-Yet, most of these areas are too small to provide ecosystem services at scale for long-term resilience.
+Yet most of these areas are too small to provide ecosystem services at scale for long-term resilience.
 Of these, only 1,050 are larger than 50,000 hectares.
-In addition, as a result of decades of poor management and a lack of adequate resources, many of these areas are merely “paper parks”, with so much of the habitat and biodiversity lost, that they are nearly impossible to restore without extraordinary political support and financial resources being secured.
+In addition, as a result of decades of poor management and a lack of adequate resources, many of these areas are merely “paper parks”, with habitat and biodiversity so depleted that restoration is nearly impossible without extraordinary political and financial support.

 An Analysis of Africa’s Protected Areas

-During 2020, African Parks conducted an internal analysis of the protected area network in Africa, utilising data layers and our collective expertise of the various regions in Africa.
-Considering a number of key elements including landscape size and potential, strength of legislation and ecosystem health and threats, we identified 161 “anchor areas”.
-These are areas which have the greatest chance of being large functioning landscapes that harbour globally significant biodiversity to provide invaluable ecosystem services such as carbon sequestration, clean air and fresh water, while contributing to stability, food security and socio-economic benefits for millions of people.
+During 2020, African Parks conducted an internal analysis of the protected area network in Africa, utilising data layers, our quarter-century experience and collective expertise of the various regions in Africa.
+Considering a number of key elements including landscape size and potential, strength of legislation and ecosystem health and threats, we identified 161 “anchor areas” which can and do play a substantial role as large functioning landscapes that harbour globally significant biodiversity to provide invaluable ecosystem services such as carbon sequestration, clean air and fresh water, while contributing to stability, food security and socio-economic benefits for millions of people.

-For the purpose of the analysis, we focused on areas of large scale that are still relatively ecologically intact.
-This does not imply that smaller areas do not play a valuable role – they are important for the conservation of individual species, as well as for cultural and tourism reasons.
-However, to conserve biodiversity and unlock the full suite of ecosystem services over the long-term, an element of scale is required.
-Services such as carbon sequestration, water provisioning and resource harvesting require significantly larger areas to have an impact at a national or global level, and to be sustainable.
-Larger areas offer enough space for all species to be present, enabling full ecological and evolutionary processes to unfold, without intensive human interventions.
+For the analysis, we focused on areas of large scale that are still relatively ecologically intact.
+This does not imply that smaller areas do not play a valuable role, as these remain important for the conservation of individual species, as well as for cultural and tourism reasons.
+However, to conserve biodiversity and unlock the full suite of ecosystem services over the long term, an element of scale is required.
+Services such as carbon sequestration, water provisioning and resource harvesting require significantly bigger areas to have an impact at a national or global level, and to be sustainable.
+Sizeable areas offer enough space for all species to be present, enabling full ecological and evolutionary processes to unfold, without intensive human interventions.
 Larger size also ensures resilience to threats such as climate change, and typically have greater genetic diversity as well as adequate habitat and natural resources to sustain populations during times of adverse conditions.

 Mentorship and Support

-These ambitious objectives will contribute significantly to the global target of protecting 30% of the Earth to keep the planet flourishing.
+These ambitious objectives will contribute significantly to the global target of protecting 30% of the planet to keep it flourishing.

 Your Support Goes a Long Way